ShamErika/ShamErika/README.md

-## hi👋
+## Hi👋

-💻 Front-end developer in the making | 🎨 delulu UI enthusiast | ✨ CSS lover(scam)
+💻 Front-end developer in the making | 🎨 Delulu UI enthusiast | ✨ CSS lover (scam)

 ## About Me
 - 🔭 Currently working on my portfolio
 - 👩🏻‍💻 Currently fighting for my life and degree
-- 🫶🏼 Knowledgeable in HTML, CSS, FIGMA, AND OTHER BASIC IT THINGZSS
+- 🫶🏼 Knowledgeable in HTML, CSS, Figma, and other basic IT things
 - 🦄 Future Bachelor of Science in Information Technology Major in Web Technology Degree Holder

 ## 🛠️ My Stack